sunzaimei/sunzaimei/README.md

 Data Scientist at Carousell

-- ⚡ Experience: Python, Tensorflow, Pytorch, Spark, Kafka, GCP, vertex ai.
 - 🔭 I’m currently working on bringing LLM to production.
-- 👯 I’m looking to collaborate on rapid listings with listing details auto-populated.
+- 👯 I’m looking to collaborate on e-commerce listings creation with auto-populated metadata